scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 shape of the experiment itself).
 These numbers can be manipulated and visualized to produce spectra like that seen in :ref:`fig:examplespectrum`.
-The Wright Group also maintains a library for working with multidimensional data, ``WrightTools``.
+The Wright Group also maintains a library for working with multidimensional data, ``WrightTools`` :cite:`WrightTools`.
 This library will be integrated more fully to provide even easier access to visualization and archival storage of simulation results.